 In changing project groups members and experts jointly develop approaches for the realisation of topics such as living wages, handling of grievances and remedies, wastewater standards, chemical management, sustainable fibres, and supply chain transparency.
 The results of this work are pivotal for the formulation of the Partnerships' member requirements, for developing information and learning opportunities, as well as the conception of Partnership Initiatives.

-In the course of the Review Process members individually implement the Partnership's requirements.
+Within Review Process members individually implement the Partnership's requirements.
 To do so, they pursue mandatory and voluntary targets and report on the progress of implementation.
 In this way, members can demonstrate how they fulfil their due diligence responsibilities and work toward their sustainability goals.

 The second pillar of our work is collective engagement: Initiatives for ecological, social, and economic improvements in chosen production countries can advance significant changes in the textile sector and improve on-site conditions.